Statistical Significance of Clustering using Soft Thresholding: Simulation

 \section{Simulation}

 In this section we investigate how the estimation of the covariance matrix eigenvalue affects the SigClust performance using extensive simulation studies.
-Five SigClust $p$-value computation methods are compared.
-The first four are based on the simulation results using the covariance matrices estimated from the true, sample, hard and soft thresholding approaches, which are referred to using those names.
-The fifth method is the combined method.
+Four SigClust $p$-value computation methods are compared using the true covariance matrix as well as estimates from the sample, hard and soft thresholding approaches, which are referred to using those names.

-We have performed simulations for both low and high dimensional situations.
+We have performed simulations in both low and high dimensional situations.
 Here we focus on high dimensional results, because our main contribution is in HDLSS settings.
-Three types of examples are generated here including situations under both null and alternative hypothesis.
-The sample size is $n=100$ and dimension is $d=1000$.
+Three types of examples are generated here including situations under both null and alternative hypotheses.
+The sample size is $n=100$, dimension is $d=1000$, and the number of data sets generated for each run is $N_\text{sim}=1000$.
+Empirical quantiles, as discussed in Section 2.1, were used in each case.
 We evaluate different methods based on the criterion of whether or not they can maximize the power while controlling the type-I error.
 In Section \ref{onecluster}, we consider examples of data under the null hypothesis, i.e., having only one cluster generated by a single Gaussian distribution.
-In each example we check the type-I error of SigClust by studying how often it incorrectly rejects the null hypothesis $H_0$.
-In Sections \ref{twoone} and \ref{twoall}, we consider data from a collection of mixtures of two Gaussian distributions with different signal sizes and explore the power of SigClust in terms of how often it correctly rejects the null hypothesis.
-We summarize the simulation results in Section \ref{summary}.
+In each example we check the type-I error of each version of SigClust, for a wide variety of Gaussian null distributions, by studying how often it incorrectly rejects the null hypothesis $H_0$.
+In Sections \ref{twoone} and \ref{twoall}, we explore the power of the different versions of SigClust, by considering data from a collection of mixtures of two Gaussian distributions with different signal sizes counting how often it correctly rejects the null hypothesis.
+We give combined discussion of the simulation results in Section \ref{summary}.